MGMT610 - Foundations of Teamwork and Leadership

 MGMT802 - Change, Innovation & Entrepreneurship

-Format: Lectures, discussion, interim reports, class participation, readings report, and presentations
+Format: Lectures, discussion, interim reports, class participation, readings report, and presentations, and an innovation assessment in PowerPoint format.

 Prerequisites: MGMT801 strongly recommended.